nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 Format:
 `help`

-> :bulb: Tip: `help` links to this user guide, which is a quick way to refresh your memory on any command that might have slipped your mind!
+> :bulb: Tip: `help` links to this user guide, which is a quick way to refresh your memory on any command that might have slipped your mind!<br/><br/>
 ![HelpCommandUI](images/HelpCommandUI.png)

 ### Exiting the program: `exit`